-- Modern Life Style and problems related to food habits, sleeping habits, physical activity, and cyber activity. - Issues of Malnutrition, Adulteration in food, and Environmental pollution. - Management of lifestyle and Prevention of disease and disorders.
+- Modern Life Style and Hypo-kinetic Disease Prevention-problems related to food habits, sleeping habits, physical activity, and Management; Obesity, cyber activity. - Issues of Malnutrition, Adulteration in food, and Environmental sanitation, Explosive Populationpollution. - Management of lifestyle and Prevention of disease and disorders.

-- Study and group presentation on the health statistics of the school going childrenof India - Study of the school environment in the perspective of health and hygiene - Assessing awareness of personal safety/hygiene among students - Quiz/Games/Aids on health issues - Preparing journal on lifestyle diseases from news paper/online news reports
+- Critical analysisStudy and preparing a reportgroup presentation on recommendationsthe health statistics of committeesthe school going children of India - Study of the school environment in the perspective of health and commissionshygiene - Assessing awareness of personal safety/hygiene among students - Quiz/Games/Aids on English language in India (pre and post independence)health issues - Analysis and preparing report on English text book about various types of content - Reflecting how English language is related with other subjects

+• Preparing journal on lifestyle diseases from news paper/online news reports